Mahonri Young: Career

 Young improved his reputation by making a bust of Alfred Lambourne.
 In early 1907, the LDS Church granted Mahonri Young permission to create a life-size sculpture of Joseph Smith, the first president of the LDS Church, using his death mask.
 After the LDS Church rejected his work, Young offered to redo the piece and make an additional statue of Hyrum Smith, Joseph Smith's brother.
 These statues were accepted and currently reside on Temple Square.
 Despite financial troubles, Young married Cecelia Sharp on February 19, 1907.
-Young had initially seen Sharp while both in Paris where Sharp had been studying piano; they had not yet met and Sharp had to travel back to Utah due to her father's health began to fail.
+Young had initially seen Sharp while both in Paris where Sharp had been studying piano; they had not yet met and Sharp had to travel back to Utah due to her father's health beginning to fail.
 In Utah, they attended the same LDS Church where Sharp's father was a bishop, but they had not yet met because Sharp was five years older than Young.
 Young and Sharp met in 1906 while Sharp was giving private piano lessons in Salt Lake City and fell in love.
 Young made a bust of Sharp in 1906.
 Polished and beautiful, the bust was different than anything he created during his career.

 Young and Sharp's first child, Cecelia Agnes Young, known as "Agnes" or "Aggie", was born on April 25, 1908.
 Continually aware of the revolt of "The Eight", Young traveled to New York in 1908 and 1909 to determine whether he could be successful in New York.
 After he presented an idea to construct a Seagull Monument to the LDS Church, they were excited about the project, but were unable to fund it.
 He instead sculpted a frieze to go above the LDS Gymnasium.
 This was the last project he completed in Utah before he moved to New York.
 Young felt that he could relate to the styles and the goals of "The Eight", so he and his family moved to New York in 1910.
 In New York, Young was a founding member of the Society of American Etchers.
 He did not find success until 1912, which was a turning point in his career.
 In 1911, Young won the Helen Foster Barnett prize for Bovet-Arthur a Laborer, displayed at the National Academy.
 His first New York exhibition was held in 1912.
 Stevedore was shown at the Metropolitan Museum in New York.
 In the same year, Young was elected to the National Academy of Design as an Associate.
 Moreover, in 1912, Young proposed the Seagull Monument to the LDS Church a second time, stressing the personal importance of the monument to Presiding Bishop of the LDS Church Charles W. Nibley.
 The LDS Church offered Young a contract for the completion of the Seagull Monument, offering him a $200 per month advance for his living expenses.
 Mahonri "Bill" Sharp Young was born on July 23, 1911, in New York.